 You must meet certain conditions in order to be granted a residence permit and run your own business in Denmark based on the Start-up Denmark Scheme.

-Your business must contribute innovative ideas and potential for development to the Danish business community.
+Your business or the Danish branch of your foreign business must contribute innovative ideas and potential for development to the Danish business community.

 Your business idea must be approved by a panel of experts appointed by the Danish Business Authority.